DogsoftheState/dots_arma_modpack/README.md

 Step 4: Download A3MP from http://www.armaholic.com/page.php?id=23863
 Extract the archive and copy the @A3MP folder into your Arma 3 folder

-Step 5: Download NATO SF and Russian Spetsnaz Weapons from http://www.armaholic.com/page.php?id=21912 Extract the archive and copy the @mas folder into your Arma 3 folder

-Step 6: Download Arma 3 Aggressors from http://forums.bistudio.com/showthread.php?172069-Arma3-AGGRESSORS
-Extract the archive and copy the @CAF_AG folder into your Arma 3 folder

-Step 7: Open your steam library that lists all your games.
+Step 5: Open your steam library that lists all your games.
 Right click on Arma 3, and hit Properties (Opens new window) Click the button that says "Set Launch Options..."
-COPY the following line in and PASTE it in the box and hit Okay, and close.
+Copy the following line in and paste it in the box and hit okay, and close.
--nosplash -mod=@CBA_A3;@sthud;@tmr;@task_force_radio;@A3MP;@mas;@JS_JC_FA18
+-nosplash -mod=@CBA_A3;@sthud;@tmr;@task_force_radio;@A3MP;@JS_JC_FA18

-Step 8: After running Arma3, go into configure hotkeys, and into the multiplayer options delete the binding for Voice over Net and push to talk.
+Step 6: After running Arma3, go into configure hotkeys, and into the multiplayer options delete the binding for Voice over Net and push to talk.

-Step 9: Congrats you're done.
+Step 7: Congrats you're done.
 If something goes wrong ask Chessmaster42(Joseph) in TeamSpeak.